DigitalMachinist/win-zsh/README.md

 - I'm annoyed by how my Windows Terminal `Settings.json` copy/paste bindings collide with \*nix commands and would love to have better suggestions.
 For example, `Ctrl+C` sends `SIGINT` in \*nix and I don't want to kill commands that are running to copy text since apparently both happen at he same time.
 Also, in vim `Ctrl+V` enters visual mode but Windows Terminal's `Ctrl+V` bind seems to block vim from doing this.

+- While I don't use PowerShell that much personally, [PowerLine](https://github.com/Jaykul/PowerLine) seems like a promising tool to bring similar terminal theming to that of oh-my-zsh with powerlevel10k to PowerShell.
+Check that out if you're a regular PowerShell user.

 ## Issues

 I'm offering this guide without warranty and I realize that eventually it will become obsolete somehow, so if you run into trouble I can't guarantee that I can help.
 That being said, I encourage people to post issues on this repo if you encounter problems or even if you just think something could be configured better or explained more easily.
 Please share your experience so I can attempt to make this guide better and learn from you.